- Home

 How to compare low-doc home loans

 Low-doc home loans have come a long way in recent years.
 With many options on the market, there’s no such thing as a one-size-fits-all low-doc home loan.
-Some lenders may offer specific low-doc home loans, while others may offer a low-doc version of a regular home loan.
+Some lenders may offer specific low-doc home loans, while others may offer low-doc versions of their regular home loan products.
 With so many options on the market, it can be hard to know how to compare low-doc home loans.
 RateCity's home loan comparison tables can make it easier to compare your options.

 Here’s what to look out for when comparing low-doc home loans: